 What’s Happening Today?

 Numerous countries are acting on concerns about the spreading use of bitcoins as legal tender.
 Many vendors now accept bitcoins as a method of payment including Internet providers, travel agencies, Vegas online casinos, rental companies, food stores, pizza parlors and bookstores.
+The privacy-conscious also favors Bitcoin since it allows for anonymous transactions to the annoyance of the government.

 Until recently most governments ignored bitcoins but that’s changing.
 Governments are worried about the loss of tax revenues by people who don’t report their untraceable bitcoin income.
 They also worry that a bitcoin crash could negatively affect world markets including the major stock exchanges.